broken-helix/keep-it-tidy-london/README.md

 ### **Honorable mentions**

-* Once again, I would like to thank my mentor, Richard Wells, who gave me some great insights into javascript and kept me motivated.
+* Once again, I would like to thank my mentor, Richard Wells, who gave me some great insights into models and kept me motivated.
 ***

 ### **Content:**

 * Fonts were sourced from [Google Fonts](https://fonts.google.com/).

-* Icons for the social media links and why fly section were sourced from [Font Awesome](https://fontawesome.com/icons).
+* Icons were sourced from [Font Awesome](https://fontawesome.com/icons).

-* The Sweet Alert box was installed from [Sweet Alert](https://sweetalert2.github.io/).

 * Wireframes were created using the [Balsamiq Wireframes](https://balsamiq.com/wireframes/) application.